-If you’re like me, or like any of the other one billion active Instagram users out there, the Instagram app not working can be a bit of a downer on your day.
+If you’re like me, or like any of the other one billion active Instagram users out there, the Instagram app not working can be a bit of a downer on your day – and in some cases, it may even make you want to delete your Instagram.
 Scrolling through pictures is a great distraction from busy day-to-day life and a great way to fill those spare moments during the day.

 The average 16-24 year old spends just over three hours on social media daily.
 Whether you have stories to share, content to post for your business or maybe you just want to see what your friends are up to, we’re going to explore how to get back and running on the Instagram app.